Australian Mild Traumatic Brain Injury Study (AUS-mTBI)

 What does participation in this project involve?

-If you continue to experience persistent symptoms, you may be offered the opportunity to participate in further studies focusing on concussion treatments.
-There are no known risks associated with participating in this project.
+• If you experience persistent concussion symptoms, you may be invited to participate in additional studies focusing on concussion treatments.

 Register now